 The McKinney Avenue Trolley operates 365 days a year and is a great way to hit the many shops, restaurants, and bars in this trendy neighborhood.

-The McKinney Avenue Trolley is one of the top ways to see the city.
-It’s fun to watch the McKinney Avenue Trolley coming down the street, it feels so nostalgic.
+It’s fun to watch the McKinney Avenue Trolley coming down the street; it feels so nostalgic.

 The McKinney Avenue Trolley is one of the great free things to do in Downtown Dallas!

-Read Next: 16 Fun Things to do in Georgetown, Texas
+Read Next: 16 Fun Things to Do in Georgetown, Texas

-3. Trinity River Audubon Center
+Trinity River Audubon Center

 Located just south of downtown Dallas, the Trinity River Audubon Center is the largest urban hardwood forest in the United States.
-What was once an illegal dumpsite has been repurposed and cleaned up.

-Today you will enjoy a 130-acre sanctuary.
 Encompassing miles and miles of trails and beautiful natural green space, this is a great place to get away from the hustle and bustle of the city for a little while.

 You can give yourself a self-guided tour during your visit.

-While there is normally an admission fee, you can visit for free on the third Thursday of each month from 9 am-4 pm.
+While there is normally an admission fee, you can visit for free on the third Thursday of each month from 9 a.m.-4 p.m.

 This is one of the fabulous free things to do in Dallas.

-4. Nasher Sculpture Center
+Nasher Sculpture Center

-You will find this outdoor museum in the Dallas Arts District.
 Sprawled over 2 acres, the Nasher Sculpture Center houses a great collection of contemporary and modern sculptures.

 This beautifully designed museum features rotating and special exhibits throughout the year.

-The Nasher Sculpture Center also hosts special events that include twilight strolls through their sculpture garden which includes musicians, and guest speakers.
-Normally there is a small entry fee to visit the Nasher Sculpture Center and sculpture garden, but it is free to visit the first Saturday of each month!
+Normally, there is a small entry fee to visit the Nasher Sculpture Center and sculpture garden, but visiting the first Saturday of each month is free!

 The Nasher is one of the best free things to do in Dallas.